hezamu/RxVaadin/README.md

 ## Affliation

-This is not an official add-on by Vaadin Ltd.
+This is a weekend project of the author, not an official add-on by Vaadin Ltd.

 ## Links